Photo: Getty Images

 Milestones are goalposts that mark your child’s increasing independence, says Sharon Smile, a developmental paediatrician at Holland Bloorview Kids Rehabilitation Hospital in Toronto.
 Those benchmarks never stop coming.
 “You pass one goalpost and there’s another and another,” says Smile.

-It’s common to expect your kid to meet those goals when the parenting books tell you they should, and it’s exciting, too, but don’t get too caught up on timelines.
+It’s common to expect your kid to meet those goals when the parenting books tell you they should, and it’s exciting, too, but don’t get too caught up on timelines and age ranges.
 “Kids are always in a state of development,” says Kathryn Keely, division chief of community paediatrics at The Children’s Hospital of Eastern Ontario in Ottawa.

 Resist the urge to push your kid to meet milestones on a pre-set schedule.
 “A child feels the pressure and will balk at that activity,” says Keely.
 Instead, Keely tells parents to look for indications that a child is moving toward the next developmental stage rather than determine it’s time they do it.

-Here are five milestones and the signs that suggest your little one may be ready to start tackling them.
+Here are five milestones and the signs suggesting your little one may be ready to tackle them.

 Typical timeline: Six months old

 Both the American Academy of Pediatrics and the Canadian Paediatric Society recommend introducing solids to infants at around six months old, says Julia Celestini, a paediatric dietitian in Burlington, Ont.
 “It’s then that infants tend to be physiologically and developmentally ready for new foods, textures and methods of feeding.”

 Giving baby a first taste of food can be an exciting and anxious moment—and it’s normal to want the experience to go perfectly as planned.
 But before you start, look for a handful of developmental signs that they’re truly ready.